BlueBrain/sscx-portal/README.md

 ### ENV variables list at build time

-- `SA_TOKEN`: The Service Account Token the portal will use to query the data from Nexus.
+- `NEXUS_TOKEN`: The Service Account Token the portal will use to query the data from Nexus.
 No token by default

 ## Docker image